alxn0/zet/docs/77/README.md

-# Prompt engineering tactic : Instuct the model to work out
-# its own solution
+# PE tactic : Instuct the model to work out its own solution

 - Simple instruction: Work your own solution and report each steps